 Performance-wise, Microsoft has included a surprisingly impressive kit considering the price of the Surface Go 2.
 The Intel Pentium CPU combined with 8GB of RAM works like a charm, making this tablet the most robust budget Windows tablet.

-To be more precise, this set can easily cope with the full-versions of graphic design software like Photoshop, Krita, Illustrator, etc. Moreover, the 8GB of RAM allows you to multitask efficiently and without any lag.
+To be more precise, this set can easily cope with the full-versions of graphic design software like Photoshop, Krita, FireAlpaca, Illustrator, etc. Moreover, the 8GB of RAM allows you to multitask efficiently and without any lag.
+You can even use this drawing tablet for Cricut Design space.

 When it comes to its drawing capabilities, the new Surface Go can be used with the Surface Pen and pretty much any other active pen that connects via Bluetooth.
 However, when combined with the new Surface Pen, the Go 2 provides a fantastic drawing experience.